 Draderroo's bodies are densely packed with cells that make up their stretchy tissues, as well as a uniquely flexible internal skeleton, allowing them to stretch to accommodate prey many times their size from any orifice.
 Their rapidly-dividing cells make them highly resistant to disease and illness, and even allow them to regrow damaged limbs.
 In some cases, as much as a whole leg or tail!
 Each of their maws will grow at least four new sets of teeth/fangs over their 80+ year lifespans.

 Roru are gender dimorphic, but not in a traditional way.
-All Roru are hermaphrodites, so both males and females lay eggs and have pouches to incubate them.
+All Roru are hermaphrodites, so both males and females lay eggs and have pouches to incubate them and hold their young (joeys).
 But males and females have different social roles when it comes to child care.
 Roru raise their young through a joint approach.
 Both individual education from parents, passing on their knowledge, and group education (school) is considered of great importance, and both males and females have different roles to play in both systems, their distinct traits providing distinctive benefits in diverse fields of education.
 That's not to say there aren't exceptions of course.
 Other sexualities are openly tolerated in Roru society.

 Draderroo reproduce via oral sex using their tongues, which function as a long, prehensile sex organ.
 The tip of the tongue has a phallic head, which is inserted into a pussy-like slit on the bottom of the tongue.
 During sex, two Roru kiss while their tongues wrap around each other, each inserting into the other.
 Notably, the genitalia on a Roru's crotch is not capable of reproduction and only produces a 'blank' load, but is preferred for urination.